actions-marketplace-validations/mudlabs_npm-worker/README.md

 # NPM Worker
-An action to init and manage node packages on your Github Actions repository via a configuration file.
+A Github Action to manage node packages on your Github Actions' repository via a configuration file.

+## Requirements
+- You must include an `npmworker.yaml` configuration file in your repositories `.github` directory.

 ## Usage
-To use this action you must include an `npmworker.yaml` file in your repositories `.github` directory.

-**First implement a workflow for your action**
+1. Implement a Workflow for your action
     - It's a good idea to ensure the action only runs when a change to `npmworker.yaml` is made.
-  - _Note: the repo is checked out before we call the NPM Worker step._
     ```yaml
     # ./.github/workflows/workflow.yaml